Welcome to the South African Genetics Society

 Treasurer

-Natasha Kitchin
+DR. Natasha Kitchin

 Communications Manager